sourcebots/volunteer-docs/content/essential-knowledge/sponsors.md

 {{< figure src="/img/essential-knowledge/sponsors/smallpeice.svg" title="Smallpeice Logo" width="200" >}}

-The Smallpeice Trust is an independent charity which works with universities and other institutes to provide STEM programmes to children in schools (typically ages 12-18) and allow them to get involved with and excited about a career in STEM subjects.
+The Smallpeice Trust is an independent charity which works with universities and other institutions to provide STEM programmes to children in schools (typically ages 12-18) and allow them to get involved with and excited about a career in STEM subjects.

 They support our Summer School by getting the kids involved in the first place and paying for some aspects of the competition proceedings (e.g. kits, volunteers if there is budget for it).